Msquare-Labs/tasks-blogs/_posts/2023-09-16-tasks-introduction.md

 ​
 ![Group 17.png](https://res.craft.do/user/full/3094d487-bbd8-b8bc-6341-a0c5cce86840/doc/0638CDEB-3635-4BC8-8F95-3AF0538AB498/C1FEC189-8693-442D-AF67-850AF4DA064C_2/BYTbaRGh1ZfRYWppj5XidYOirxq1mRbXCXiH7dLCIdYz/Group%2017.png)
 ​
----
-​
 ## Filters
 ​
 These are simple predefined filters that filter all the tasks in the app.
 You can tap on the `+` icon on the Home Screen and select the ones you want to see.
 By default you'll see a few filters to help you get started.
 You can hide them entirely as per your convenience.
 ​
 ![Group 21.png](https://res.craft.do/user/full/3094d487-bbd8-b8bc-6341-a0c5cce86840/doc/0638CDEB-3635-4BC8-8F95-3AF0538AB498/12F20E77-70C6-48A9-90CE-66C62732CEA9_2/FaQ7pkzCOUSzm61eZDq4iyIryUvmKOtyBXHPJrfB5o4z/Group%2021.png)
 ​
----
-​
 ## Smart Lists
 ​
 I'll be honest with you, this is my favorite feature.
-I started developing Tasks because I needed something this.
+I started developing Tasks because I needed something like this.
 Smart Lists works as a dynamic filter that you define.
+---
-Let me expand on that with an example.
-Say you want all high priority tasks across all your projects.
+Let me expand on that with an example, Say you want all high priority tasks across all your projects.
 It is so inconvenient to go into each project and find them and complete them, right?
 Smart Lists solves that and more.
 ​
 Here is a Smart List I will create which reads as the following:
 ​
 Find me all tasks, across all projects where the tasks `contains` priority `High` and the tasks that are assigned to me!
 How simple and clean right?
-We are working on improving this a lot more to make it even more effortless and can't wait to share that with you'll soon!
+We are working on improving this a lot more to make it even more effortless and can't wait to share that with you soon!
 ​
 ![Group 25.png](https://res.craft.do/user/full/3094d487-bbd8-b8bc-6341-a0c5cce86840/doc/0638CDEB-3635-4BC8-8F95-3AF0538AB498/D07B9F52-44BC-406A-8012-9DA361D50E4A_2/GpqGLJZE08KCeF4VLUxIAKVY3GzGi6eE5UDwn4OsL9Iz/Group%2025.png)
-​
----
 ​
 ## Folders
 ​